 My name is Nicholas Paul Sheppard (but "Nick" will do in most circumstances).
-I grew up in Brisbane, Australia, but spent most of the 2000's living in Wollongong, New South Wales.
+I grew up in Brisbane, Queensland, but spent most of the 2000's living in Wollongong, New South Wales.
 I'm currently living in Singapore, where I teach software engineering and mathematics at the Singapore Institute of Technology.

 Aside from my day job, I have interests in books, travel, mediaeval re-creation, music, and other odds and ends.
 I like to think I'm a passable writer, cook, and brewer, but I never practised hard enough to be a very good guitar-player.